busterwood/Business/README.md

 We believe that this will allow the business process to evolve easily over time and make implementing process change much easier.

+## Business Data Model

+Business applications always work with data and are defined in terms of the data model.
+For example, financial trading applications always have orders, fills, bookings and settlements.

+The business data model includes essential business information and relationsjips, but no accidental complexity.
+For example, we know a `fill` has a `price` and `quantity` and belongs to an `order`.

 ### Workflow?

 Isn't this proposal just talking about workflow systems?